Lison DOCG – In the Shadow of the Lion

 Coffele Castel Cerino

 Coffele Castel Cerino Soave Classico DOC, Veneto, Italy.
 Soave is a famous Italian white wine region.
-The town of Soave, in the heart of the Classico zone, lends it its name.
-Here a magnificent walled fortress dominates the landscape.
+In the heart of the Classico zone, the town of Soave lends it its name.
+Here, a magnificent walled fortress dominates the landscape.
 From its swallow-tailed vantage points, you can see far and wide.
 It seems besieged by rolling limestone and volcanic hills.
-On these …
+On …